HTML

 Programming Principles

-A building is only as strong as its foundation; the same is true for a web site or web application.
+A building is only as strong as its foundation; the same is true for a website or web application.
 Our foundation is plain-old semantic HTML (POSH), which is broken down into discrete, reusable components.
 Markup is progressively enhanced with CSS and JavaScript.
 Usability and accessibility are core concerns, and are often realized by leveraging default browser functionality.

 Versions & Validation